gocaveman/tmeta/README.md

 The convention encouraged by tmeta is to avoid pluralization pretty much whenever possible.
 Translating "Category" into "Categories" and taking into account variations in how pluralization is done in English and in other languages can be non-trivial, is not positive (error prone) and has little benefit.
 It's way better to just say "Category" everywhere.

 For fields that are a list, the suggested approach is to append "List".
-So you get "CategoryList" and ("category_list", the SQL field name equivalent).
+So you get "CategoryList".

 This convention makes it a lot easier to match things up, because they have the same exact name everywhere.